epfl-ada/ada-2023-project-datasquad2023/Readme.md

 ### Future methods
 ### Step 5: Sentiment analysis
 In the section of the project, our aim is to study the titles of videos from tech YouTube channels to come up with well thought rules about not only subjects that could be discussed by a tech channel, but also how to write a title that would attract the most viewers.
-For instance, we would answer questions such as how should be the overall sentiment of the title, what should be the overall length, ...
+We answer the question of how should the overall sentiment of the title be (positive negative or neutral?).

 **Note: more implementation details/explanations can be found in the notebook.**

-## Proposed timeline
+## Executed timeline
 ```
 .
 |── 17.11.2023 - Milestone 2 deadline